-This Bean Soup in a Jar Mix is a great gift for friends, neighbors and extended family who you want to give a small gift to but don’t want or can’t afford to spend a lot of money.
+This Bean Soup in a Jar Mix is a pantry staple that makes a great gift for friends, neighbors and extended family who you want to give a small gift to but don’t want or can’t afford to spend a lot of money.

 It’s also an awesome teacher gift!

 Teachers receive so many gifts at various times of the year and while I’m sure the gifts are all heart-felt, I often wonder where they store all the things they’ve been given over the years.
 When our kids were in school, I always tried to give gifts that were consumable and wouldn’t sit unused on a shelf somewhere or hidden away in a cupboard.